45 YEARS OF COOPERATION IN EUROPE FOR DIVERSITY AND FOOD SECURITY!

 Crop wild relatives in EURISCO

-The project is endowing the European region with a centralized, public and web-searchable inventory of passport data for in situ CWR priority populations.
+The project endowed the European region with a centralized, public and web-searchable inventory of passport data for in situ CWR priority populations.

 Learn more